symfony/symfony-docs/create_framework/http_kernel_httpkernelinterface.rst

     If, like me, you are running your framework from the command line by simulating requests (``Request::create('/is_leap_year/2012')``), you can
-    easily debug Response instances by dumping their string representation (``echo $response;``) as it displays all headers as well as the response content.
+    debug Response instances by dumping their string representation (``echo $response;``) as it displays all headers as well as the response content.